lowkeylabs/cmsc408-course-admin/sp2025/quizzes/s1-preclass-survey.md

     This survey also serves a second purpose.
 It assures both you and me that you've got everything set up for the the Respondus Lockdown browser.
 Quizzes in this class will be administered on-line using Canvas and the lockdown browser.
 Rather than blowing things up during the first real quiz, we'll use this opportunity to dip our toes in the water and get everything working properly early.

+    BEFORE YOU START - make sure that you've got your GITHUB USERID.
+If you don't have a GITHUB account, create one!
+Otherwise, be sure that you've got your user id handy.

     NO STRESS - I want to know more about you AND give you a chance to work the bugs out of any techno-problems BEFORE it really matters.

 1. My GITHUB user id is:
 *  .

 1. What are your pronouns?
 (After the survey and if you haven't yet please update your pronouns in your Canvas account settings!)
 * .

 1. I prefer: Star Wars or Star Trek?
 *a) Star Wars